-Beginning Fall Quarter, 2022, in compliance with Sam's Law (HB 1751), all institutions of higher education are required to publish a quarterly report disclosing all student groups found responsible for engaging in hazing.
-These reports shall be published at least forty-five days before fall quarter commences and at least ten days before the start of all other academic quarters.
+Beginning Fall Quarter 2022, in compliance with Sam's Law (HB 1751), all institutions of higher education were required to begin publishing a quarterly report disclosing all student groups found responsible for engaging in hazing.
+These reports are published at least forty-five days before fall quarter commences and at least ten days before the start of all other academic quarters.